morgankain/serology_methods_sims/README.md

 #### Most recent note/work update

-- September 21: Full pipeline seemingly functioning with more complicated model.
-Believe the summaries I need to calculate are coded.
-BUT: need to work back through the full pipeline tomorrow and then set up runs.
+- September 22: Full pipeline checked and looking good.
+Large number of updates to code and some models.
+Explored some real data.
 - TO DO: Summary plots currently only dependent on a single coefficient that will vary among runs, but this won’t be how parameter exploration will actually work.
 Need to work on summary and plotting across a